 India is endowed with fairly abundant resources of iron ore.
 It has the largest reserve of iron ore in Asia.
 The two main types of ore found in our country are haematite and magnetite.
 It has great demand in international market due to its superior quality.
-The iron ore mines occur in close proximity to the coal fields in the northeastern plateau region of the country which adds to their advantage.
+The iron ore mines occur in close proximity to the coal fields in the north-eastern plateau region of the country which adds to their advantage.

-About 95 per cent of total reserves of iron ore is located in the States of Odisha.
-Jharkhand, Chhattisgarh, Karnataka, Goa, Telangana, Andhra Pradesh and Tamil Nadu.
+The total reserves of iron ore in the country were about 20 billion tonnes in the year 2004-05.
+About 95 per cent of total reserves of iron ore is located in the States of Odisha, Jharkhand, Chhattisgarh, Karnataka, Goa, Telangana, Andhra Pradesh and Tamil Nadu.
 In Odisha, iron ore occurs in a series of hill ranges in Sundergarh, Mayurbhanj and Jhar.
 The important mines are Gurumahisani, Sulaipet, Badampahar (Mayurbhaj), Kiruburu (Kendujhar) and Bonai (Sundergarh).
 Similar hill ranges, Jharkhand has some of the oldest iron ore mines and most of the iron and steel plants are located around them.
 Most of the important mines such as Noamundi and Gua are located in Poorbi and Pashchimi Singhbhum districts.
 This belt further extends to Durg, Dantewara and Bailadila.
 Dalli, and Rajhara in Durg are the important mines of iron ore in the country.
 In Karnataka, iron ore deposits occur in Sandur-Hospet area of Ballari district, Baba Budan hills and Kudremukh in Chikkamagaluru district and parts of Shivamogga, Chitradurg and Tumakuru districts.
 The districts of Chandrapur, Bhandara and Ratnagiri in Maharashtra, Karimnagar and Warangal district of Telangana, Kurnool, Cuddapah and Anantapur districts of Andhra Pradesh, Salem and Nilgiris districts of Tamil Nadu are other iron mining regions.
 Goa has also emerged as an important producer of iron ore.